hermanhermitage/videocoreiv/README.md

 2. BCM2835 ARM Peripherals data sheet at http://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf

 ## Patents and Patent Applications

+The original Alphamosaic patents and patent applications provide a wealth of information for understanding the structure of the VideoCore instruction set and architecture.
+Whilst the instruction encodings are different, and only a limited range of instructions are indicated they prove an invaluable reference for understanding the design space the engineers were exploring.

+The newer Broadcom SoC patents and applications provide detailed information on how the VideoCore has been been integrated into a broader platform setting.
+They are invaluable for gaining a deeper insight into the additional function units present in the BCM2835 and how they fit together.

 ### Patent Applications on Broadcom SoC Method and Systems
   * [US20060184987](http://www.google.com/patents/US20060184987)  Intelligent Dma in a Mobile Multimedia Processor Supporting Multiple Display Formats
   * [US20080291208](http://www.google.com/patents/US20080291208)	Method and System for Processing Data Via a 3d Pipeline Coupled to a Generic Video Processing Unit